 - Enter "Snapchat" in the search field and click on its logo to open the Snapchat configuration window.

-- Accept the Terms and Conditions for Mobile App Conversion Recording and click Accept.
+- Check the box at the bottom of the Terms and Conditions for Mobile App Conversion Tracking (MAST) to confirm you have read them, and click Accept.

 The Snapchat configuration window includes 3 active tabs: Integration, Cost, and Permissions.
 Click on the items below to read about the tabs setup.